aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 Such a naming style is all over the place and impossible to predict, impossible to think intuitively about.
 The following solution will fix these incongruities once and for all.

+# The Solution

 Here is the design I use:

 First step, do I want a floating point number, a signed integer, or an unsigned integer?